 by Regina Cutter Edwards

-As the days get shorter and the temperatures get cooler, what happens to all the beautiful butterflies?
-This is a common question in the mid to upper portions of the Unites States.
-The answer can be short and sweet, most are still there.
-But for the curious mind, that does not answer the important and interesting question of “where?”
-The key component to understanding the answer to this popular question is to understand the life cycle of the butterfly.
-There are four stages; egg, larva (caterpillar), pupa (chrysalis), and adult.
-For more detailed information regarding the life stages, please read the The Mysteries of Life article.
-For those who are already familiar the life cycle; let us talk about the cold.
+As the days get shorter and the temperatures cooler, what happens to all the beautiful butterflies?
+This is a common question in the mid to upper portions of the United States.
+The answer can be short and sweet; most are still there.
+But for the curious mind, that does not answer the important and exciting question of “where?”

-Butterflies are cold-blooded, which means they do not regulate their own body temperature, they depend a lot on their environment.
+Butterflies are cold-blooded, which means they do not regulate their body temperature; they depend a lot on their environment.
 A butterfly can fly when temperatures are around 60-100°F, but their body temperature must be at least 85°F. This is the reason butterflies often bask in the sun, to increase their body temperatures.
-In the fall, when temperatures begin to get cooler, butterflies have to find a safe place to overwinter.
-It is at this time they seam to disappear.
+When temperatures begin to get cooler in the fall, butterflies have to find a safe place to overwinter.
+It is at this time they seem to disappear.
 So where do they go?

-Many butterflies, such as swallowtails and some whites and sulphurs overwinter in the pupa stage.
+Many butterflies, such as swallowtails, some whites, and sulphurs overwinter in the pupa stage.
 They are usually the species that feed on woody host plants and the chrysalises have a silk harness that is attached in the middle of the chrysalis to the twig.
-This extra silk thread is for extra support from the winter winds.
+This extra silk thread is for additional support from the winter winds.
 It is also not uncommon to find a chrysalis underneath leaf litter in the spring, so be careful when cleaning out the flower beds in the spring.

-There are some butterflies that are capable of making it through winter while they are in the larval stage.
-The Viceroy butterfly, for example, will overwinter in a curled up leaf of the host plant.
+Some butterflies can make it through winter while they are in the larval stage.
+The Viceroy butterfly, for example, will overwinter in a curled-up leaf of the host plant.
 The caterpillar enters diapause and the body functions slow down and the caterpillar ceases to eat until favorable environmental conditions return.
 The Baltimore Checkerspot is another butterfly that overwinters as a caterpillar; it hibernates at the base of plants in leaf litter.

 The Banded Hairstreak is one type of butterfly that overwinters as an egg.
-The eggs are laid on the leaves of their host plants; Hickory, Walnut, or Oak and will hatch in the spring.
+The eggs are laid on the leaves of their host plants (i.e. Hickory, Walnut, or Oak) and will hatch in the spring.
 The Poling’s Hairstreak is a butterfly that lays eggs singly on twigs and they overwinter.
-The Karner Blue butterfly is another example of butterfly that overwinters as an egg.
+The Karner Blue butterfly is another butterfly that overwinters as an egg.
 There really are not many butterflies that go through winter as an egg but it does occur.

 Life Cycle of Butterflies

 The life cycle of butterflies is amazing, and butterflies have the ability to successfully survive winter in all stages of their life.
-The next winter you are walking outside in the cold, think of the lovely butterflies that are hibernating nearby and are waiting for the warm weather.
+In winter, when you are walking outside in the cold, think of the lovely butterflies hibernating nearby and are waiting for the warm weather.
 It will give you another wonderful reason to look forward to spring.